mattmcleod/mattmcleod.net/content/cv.md

 ## What I'm looking for

-Not actively seeking a new role right now, but my ideal:
+Not actively seeking a new role right now, but open to opportunties for my next career move.
+This might include things like:

-- an excellent, fairly laid-back, blame-free, supportive and diverse culture
+- a more senior role in a larger infrastructure team, e.g., head of infra
-- a mission I can get behind
+- a more senior role in a smaller engineering team, e.g., head of engineering
-- 100% remote
+- perhaps a similar role but in more general software engineering team
-- would consider going back to a technical role, but am finding a lot of satisfaction in supporting my folks to be the best they can
+- or if you've got the dollarydoos and want to build a kick-ass accessibility testing toolkit, I'd absolutely be up for that

 ## Skills